MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 - Queue management

 For a quick overview of how to get insights, scan the screens in this and other articles.

+> [!IMPORTANT]
+> To use Connected Spaces, you must use a supported browser and the browser must have the most up-to-date version installed.
+Connected Spaces supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
+Internet Explorer is not supported.

 ## Analytics page overview